 Shine a light on climate action

 In Paris in December 2015 world leaders reached a historic climate agreement.
-Earth Hour showed that the spirit of Paris and the desire to change climate change is stronger than ever.
+Record participation in Earth Hour 2017 showed the support for climate action is stronger than ever.

 An unprecedented 187 countries and territories came together to take a stand for climate action.
 More than 3,000 landmarks switched off their lights and millions of individuals, businesses and organizations across seven continents stepped forward to change climate change.

 Online, #EarthHour and related terms generated over 1.1 billion impressions in 24 hours, trending in at least 30 countries worldwide.
 Many EU decision-makers pledged to take climate action:

 At 8:30 PM many EU institutions turned off their lights.

 What was happening in the rest of Europe?
 Check out our Earth Hour summary on Storify.